yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

   MUST require "dns-01" as the sole validation method.

-We note that the above solution may need to be tweaked depending on the exact capabilities and authorisation flows supported by the selected CAs.
+We note that the above solution may need to be tweaked depending on the exact capabilities and authorisation flows supported by the selected CA.
 In addition, this mitigation may be bypassed if a malicious or misconfigured CA does not comply with CAA restrictions.